Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - EC2

 **Explanation:**
-"IAM" and "CloudFront" are correct.
+IAM and CloudFront are correct.
 Both are global services.
-"Lightsail," "S3," and "EC2" are region-specific.
+Lightsail, S3, and EC2 are region-specific.

 ---